 In 2016, the Trusted Reviews award for Best Headphones went to the Sony MDR-1000X, excellent wireless and noise-cancelling headphones with an intelligent set of features.
 Those have now been discontinued – the Sony WH-1000XM2 are their successor, and they’re a little better in almost every way.

-The market is tougher now, and Sony faces fierce competition from the Bose QuietComfort 35 II and B&W PX.
+The market is tougher now, and Sony faces competition from the Bose QuietComfort 35 II, B&W PX and Beats Studio 3, as well as the older Sennheiser Momentum 2.0 Wireless.
 But the new 1000X get so many things right it’s hard to fault them.
 They sound great, the noise cancellation is effective, and most of the features are genuinely useful.

 Sony WH-1000XM2 – Design